atrisovic/weather-panel.github.io/tutorial-content/content/working-with-shapefiles.md

 ```

 Then you can use the cells that have been found (which, if you've set
-it up right, will be in the same order as the columns of $A$) to
+it upright, will be in the same order as the columns of $A$) to
 fill in the entries of your transformation matrix.

 If your regions are not much bigger than the grid cells, you may get